59 Comments

 If you are a citizen of the US, Canada or Australia, an additional criminal record check from the federal police body of your home country (for example, the FBI) is required.
 For this, the above-mentioned international money order is needed.
 This check has nothing to do with issuing the ficha de canje necessary for your visa application at Migraciones and the approval of your visa; if something serious comes up, your record is tagged, and you might be detained as soon as you leave the country.

-So, better come prepared to Peru bringing your criminal record check already with you or, if you are already in Peru, apply for it on your own.
+So, better come prepared to Peru bringing your criminal record check already with you (you still will need the money order and the additional check for Interpol) or, if you are already in Peru, apply for it on your own.
 You can find more information about the necessary criminal record check and how to get it in our article "International document corresponding to the Antecedentes policiales, penales and judiciales in Peru".

 One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...